-PARALEGAL

-Credential Credit Units Length Version

-Associate in Specialized Business Degree 109 24 months 0-0
+Paralegel Associate in Specialized Business Degree 24 months - 109 credit units

 Paralegals, under the direction of a lawyer, use their knowledge of law and legal procedures to assist lawyers, clients, and courts in the areas of interviewing, gathering, reviewing and analyzing fact situations, researching the law and preparation and interpretation of legal documents.
 Paralegals find employment opportunities in law firms, state and federal government agencies, corporate legal departments, insurance companies, banks, title companies, and legal aid societies.